TerableCoder/Worm-Deleter/README.md

-# Worm-Deleter dosen't work, because ? dunno
+# Worm-Deleter
-Automatically deletes Worm from your inventory when its amount becomes over 250
+Automatically deletes Worms from your inventory when worm amount becomes >= X, X's default value is 10

 ### Proxy commands:
-* **wd** - Toggles the module off/on
+* **wd** - Toggles the module off/on, default off

-### Info:
+* **wd X** - Changes X, Example: wd 10

-Deletes 200 Worms when triggered
+Base code from Lambda11 (hosted by PsykoDev)

-#Base code from Lambda11
+Fixed and Upgraded by TerableCoder